Azure-Samples/serverless-chat-langchainjs/docs/03-session.md

 The `requestFormData` variable is an object of type `FormData` which contains the fields sent in the request.

-The `has` method checks that the `pdfDocumentFile` field has been sent in the request.
+The `has` method checks that the `file` field has been sent in the request.
 Since it is a `POST` request.
 If the field is not found, we return a `400 Bad Request` message.

 As we are uploading a `pdf` file, we will need to use the **[Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob)** class so that we can manipulate the file.

-The `get` method retrieves the value of the `pdfDocumentFile` field from the `FormData` object.
+The `get` method retrieves the value of the `file` field from the `FormData` object.
 If the field does not exist, the method returns `null`.

 ## Load the PDF File

-After checking the `pdfDocumentFile` field, now we need to load the file, read its the content and finally split it.
+After checking the `file` field, now we need to load the file, read its the content and finally split it.
 To do this, we will need to use the [pdf-parse](https://www.npmjs.com/package/pdf-parse) package.
 Let's install it.

 ```bash
 npm install pdf-parse